- A General Overview

 1991 Ben Alder: a 2 day trawl over the Alder 6 from Dalwhinnie

-I was working in London at the time and confused all at work on Friday by walking in with a full pack.
+I was working in London at the time and confused all at work on Friday by walking in one Friday with a full pack next to my briefcase.
 Euston station was only 10 minutes down the road so I boarded the overnight train to Inverness (without a sleeping cabin)

 Day 1.
 I woke to clear weather and the train crawling up the slopes towards the Drumochter summit.
 I bailed out the train at Dalwhinnie and wandered off to have some breakfast at the Benalder café.
 I entertained myself on the long walk alongside Loch Ericht by reading a book – something I had never done before and which I had picked up from Hamish himself.
 I arrived after 2 hours at the famous Culra Bothy, found a quiet room, left my pack and put some beer in the nearby river to cool.
 The Culra Bothy is placed spectacularly in the centre of a wide valley with sweeping views ahead.
 It is also a major stopping spot on one of the classic Coast to Coast Scottish walks as you head either to or from Fort William.